How to make boots smell better

 By adding baking soda to the mix, you can eliminate that acidity and kill the bacteria causing boot odor.

-To use baking soda to eliminate boot smell, simply sprinkle it throughout the interior of your boot and let it sit overnight.
+To use baking soda, simply sprinkle it throughout the interior of your boot and let it sit overnight.
 Pay special attention to the toe box, as this area tends to be particularly odorous.

 Once the baking soda has rested, empty it out of your boot.
 You can leave the residue in, as this will actually help keep your boots smelling clean for longer.
 Just make sure you aren’t leaving so much that it forms a paste.